blekr/new-sequelize-restful/README.md

 1. Import new-sequelize-restful module
 2. Route your path, e.g. '/api/staff', to new Restful(sequelize)).route()
-3. By <span style="color: #F00">default</span>, the route should has this format:
+3. By <span style="color: #F00">fdefault</span>, the route should has this format: "/whatever-string/model-name" or "/whatever-string/model-name/id".
+Examples:

-/whatever-string/model-name

-or

-/whatever-string/model-name/id

-examples:

-/api/staff, /api/staff/1
+"/api/staff", "/api/staff/1"